Table Of Contents

 Next, work to capture context.
 There is a lot of telemetry coming out of AWS, from sources like CloudWatch, CloudTrail, and VPC flow logs.
 These all provide context as to what’s happening in the system.
 Your team needs to be sure they’re collecting this context in order to be able to tie it to billing.

 Finally, start tracking your cost history.
-Enabling cost and usage reporting allows review of past spending, and helps create context for identifying anomalous costs.
+Enabling cost and usage reporting allows you to review past spending and helps create context for identifying anomalous costs.

 2. Align your internal budgeting and escalation processes with business goals

-A major factor in controlling costs is making sure everyone understands their budgets and goals for each project.
+A major factor in controlling costs is ensuring everyone understands their budgets and goals for each project.
 Instead of picking an arbitrary number, engineering leaders should have conversations with executives and product leadership to understand cost requirements.

 Requirements should be based on how the products or features will be packaged and delivered (e.g., Will they be a part of a free trial or enterprise plan?).
 These requirements will need to be referenced as tradeoffs throughout planning and development alongside other requirements, such as speed and resiliency.